romipetrelis/music-theory/chords.md

 A **major seventh chord** is created by taking a _major_ triad and adding a _major_ seventh (11 semitones from the root).
 Ex: a major seventh chord on C is `C-E-G-B`, which is commonly written as `Cmaj7`

 ## Minor Seventh Chord (Cm7)
-A **minor seventh chord** is created by taking a _minor_ traid and adding a _minor_ seventh above the root.
+A **minor seventh chord** is created by taking a _minor_ triad and adding a _minor_ seventh above the root.
 Ex: a minor sevnth chord on C is `C-Eb-G-Bb`, which is commonly written as `Cmin7`.

 ## Diminished Seventh Chord (C°)